 Electronically Commutated Motors

 An electronically commutated motor (ECM) is a direct current (DC) motor that uses magnets on the rotor to create the magnetic field.
 Since there are no rotor windings, there is less maintenance and they offer variable speed, power and torque.
 While ECMs have significantly higher upfront costs, their efficiency and low maintenance means they can be cost-effective in some applications.

 Newer vector-controlled variable frequency motor drives adjust voltage and frequency independently, based on feedback from the motor.
 Sensorless drives, which get feedback from the current drawn by the motor, now cost about the same as regular variable frequency drives.
 However, their ability to match motor performance to the needs of the application makes them more efficient.

-Before it's time to replace a motor or get new equipment, talk with your Jackson EMC Commercial & Industrial Representative about whether a different type of motor could save energy and money.
+Before it's time to replace a motor or get new equipment, talk with your Jackson EMC business development manager about whether a different type of motor could save energy and money.